ashlyndanielle/AdvancedWebDevBootcamp/ES6/notes.md

 _const_
   * we can never redeclare a const variable
-  * not able to change the value of a primative:
+  * not able to change the value (mutate) of a primative:
       - strings
       - numbers
       - booleans